 We’re running out of time

-In just weeks we will see a fast track application submitted to allow an Auckland mining company access to dredge sand from Bream Bay for the next 35 years.
+A fast track application has been submitted to allow an Auckland mining company access to dredge sand from Bream Bay for the next 35 years.

-McCallum Bros are using the Fast Track process to green light its proposal to extract 8,450,000 cubic metres of high value marine sand for private profit.
+McCallum Bros are using the Fast Track process to green light its proposal to extract 8,450,000 m3 of high value marine sand for private profit.

 Sand mining will destroy our beaches and marine life